 I want to own and ride horses regularly again.
-Since graduation, I had lost close to 25 pounds (under two stone or over 10 kilos) weight and strive to lose enough weight and participate in Civil War reenactments as I have in the past.
 Because I want to care for my own horses, this means I will need a workaround if my work requires frequent travel, yet when I ride, it's one of the best grouping of exercises that anyone can receive.
 As you can see, there's a LOT to consider, but if I should land an administrative post, become an engineer or instructor involving the wind industry or find something else I enjoy, I know I will achieve my dreams.

 Some have asked if I have any future plans for another broadcasting gig.
 I seriously doubt it for many reasons, but I may give a stab at an internet streaming operation in the future where a broadcast license or usage of gigantic amounts of electricity aren't required.
 I will do a cross-media outreach and attempt to negotiate if I go through with this later.
 Of course, I don't want to say too much right now as any implementation remains several years, maybe a decade away!
 There is a strong possibility I may never pursue broadcasting again.
 For now, its a very, very lean industry - thanks to consolidation and the '08 financial crisis.
 At least until 2015, with exception of political races, I expect trying times for most broadcasters to continue.
 I keep in touch with a few who I've known for years.